retr0sity/retr0sity.github.io/content/about.md

 ## Who I Am

 I'm Ioannis, a Computer Science student with a passion for building interactive experiences.
-My journey spans from software development to game design, where my goal is to combine technical problem-solving with creative storytelling.
+My journey spans from software development to game design, where my goal is to combine technical problem solving with creative storytelling.

 ## What I Do

-- **Software Development**: Building desktop and web applications, tools, and solving complex problems
+- **Software Development**: Building desktop and web applications, tools, and thinking of new solutions
 - **Game Development**: Creating interactive experiences (and not only!) using Unity
-- **Problem Solving**: Competitive programming and algorithmic challenges
+- **Problem Solving**: Working on understanding the problem and developing ideas through many perspectives

 ## Skills